Skip to main content

 2. From the admin interface go to System > Cache Management then select Front-Commerce, make sure that refresh is selected and then click the Submit button. (see below screenshot for more details).

-Clear front commerce cache
+Clear Front-Commerce cache